Are you looking for the best nursing pillow to feed your baby?

 - Stain resistant – Some pillows come with a stain resistant fabric.
 This will prevent unsightly marks on your pillow as well as nasty smells from old milk or baby spit up.

 - Protectant – Some nursing pillows are made with fire retardant materials to prevent accidents.
 These can often leave an unpleasant chemical smell on the pillow.
-Some brands avoid these retardants to avoid baby being placed in contact with these chemicals.
+Some brands avoid these retardants to avoid your baby being placed in contact with these chemicals.

 - Padding – The volume of padding used in the pillow will affect your comfort levels.
 You may need a firm pillow to hold your baby in place but can often be bulky.
 A soft filled pillow can add height and are flexible.